Usio-Energy/coding-standards/README.md

 ## Testing

-- Tests should be written using py.test (https://docs.pytest.org).
+- Tests must be written using py.test (https://docs.pytest.org).
 - Coverage levels should be reported in CI builds.
 - Tests should be integration tests where possible.
 Try not to go overboard with Mocking (vague statement, judge case by case).
+- ReactJS components must have unit tests.
+- If the application has a front-end, user journeys should be covered with selenium (BDD style or other) tests, to ensure it they continue to function.

 ## Coding style / Linting